manvirag/tech_learning_tinkering/golang/hld/problems/README.md

 5. **High-level design (API + diagraming)** <br>
 6. **Deep dive into the design and its components.**
-   1. This can be its database model and database design.
+   1. This can be its data model designing and database design.
    2. This can be its api design.
    3. This can be its low level implementation.
    4. This can be any particular component.